Chapter 2: A Scenery of Life

 “Oh?
 And why is that, I wonder?”
 Radus stepped back a little, tapped an index finger between his brows, and frowned.
 “Why is our dear brother, so unaffected, so naturally carefree, flapping around like a headless bird?”

-“I dare you to run your mouth again, brother.”
-Rraos growled, angry beyond measure.
+“I dare you to run your mouth again, brother,” Rraos growled, angry beyond measure.
 At whom?
 He did not know.
 It did not matter.
 He would break whatever his hands fell on.
 Preferably starting from the smug little parasite before him.

-Radus sneered back, another measured affectation.
+Radus sneered back mockingly, calculatedly.
 “Are you so drunk on yourself that you are blind?
-How many times had your precious captain of the guard visited the head’s office these two days?”
-His voice sharpened enough to cut.
-“She may be your mother, but do you think you won't be cut and thrown away if you become a death-tumour?”
+How many times has your precious captain of the guard visited the head’s office in these two days?”

 Somewhere behind him, Rraos may have heard his dear little sister, Xilasya[5], call out his name.
 Maybe she was delighted by his visit.
 Rraos might even have heard Radus throw a few more verbal jabs.
 He was a poisonous little thing, after all.
 But none of them mattered.
 None of them were heard.
 The only sound he could hear was the pounding noise of blood in his ears as he thundered up the staircase of the main building.
 He needed to get to his mother’s office.
 Immediately.

-A worker stumbled out of the way as he shoved past, then a maid yelped as he crashed into her.
-That, too, did not matter.
-He was gently stopped by a guard at the door to his mother’s office.
-He shoved that guard in through the door, but the guard managed to drag him down even while falling.
-Rraos did not resist.
-He ended up being pinned to the ground.
-He did not struggle.
-It did not matter.
+At the end of his lone stampede, he was gently stopped by a guard of his mother’s office.
+He shoved that man in through the office-room door, but the guard managed to drag him down while falling.
+He ended up being pinned to the ground by the stronger man, and he did not resist.
+That did not matter too.
+What did matter was Z’xalorr’s presence here alongside his mother.

 His mother's voice was strong.
 Commanding.
+“Get up.
+Tell me what brings you here.”

-“What are you planning, mother?”
-Rraos asked, his voice sharp with accusation.
+“What are you planning, mother?” he asked, his voice serrated with accusation.
 “Why is Z’xalorr hiding around you these days?
 Why are you both disrupting my life?”

 At first, his mother only stared, silent as a grave.
 Then, she sighed and seemed to shrink.

 Frail?
 His mother?
-Rrianxi Arroxath, who was the head of the Arroxath family?
-One of the most powerful people in Moyegan Sy’vethrron, if not the entirety of Arrkad’vla empire?
-The woman who had only known strength was feeling weak?
-What an absolute joke.
+Rrianxi[6] Arroxath, the head of the Arroxath family?
+One of the most powerful people of Moyegan[7], if not of the entire Arrkad’vla[8] empire?
+The woman who had known only strength?
+Feeling weak?

 “You caused some losses for us, and I let it go.
 You abandoned your education, and I overlooked it.
 You caused people grief, and I tried my best to mend what I could.
 I understood.”

-Rrianxi Arroxath turned back to look at Rraos.
-The fire was back in her eyes.
-Whatever little vulnerability she had allowed was quashed.
-Rraos knew he would get the answers he came here for now.
+Rrianxi turned again to look at Rraos.
+The fire was back in her eyes, and whatever little vulnerability she had allowed was quashed.

-Rraos started.
 What was she talking about?

 “Mother, I –!”